anotherlab/UsbSerialForAndroid/README.md

 This is a Xamarin C# port of Mike Wakerly's Java [usb-serial-for-android](https://github.com/mik3y/usb-serial-for-android) library.
 It followed that library very closely when it was ported.
 The main changes were to make the method names follow C# standard naming conventions.
 Some Java specific data types were replaced with .NET types and the reflection code is .NET specific.
 Code examples written for the Java version of the library should translate more or less faithfully to C#.

 It also includes code derived from a portion of LusoVU's [XamarinUsbSerial](https://bitbucket.org/lusovu/xamarinusbserial) library.
 XamarinUsbSerial was a C# wrapper for the Java usb-serial-for-android.
 It used an older version of the usb-serial-for-android .jar file.
-Only the the C# code was used, the Java library is not referenced.
+Only the C# code was used, the Java library is not referenced.

 The default branch has been renamed from master to main. if you have a local clone, you can run the following commands to update the name of the default branch